TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsection{Handling Long-Tail Distribution}

-Generating synthetic data using GANs offers a promising solution for handling the long-tail distribution in foundation models.
-In datasets where certain classes are significantly underrepresented, GANs can be trained to generate synthetic samples that mimic the distribution of these minority classes (see Figure \ref{fig:1}(b)).
-By augmenting the dataset with these synthetic samples, the model is exposed to a more balanced representation of all classes, allowing it to learn more effectively from the underrepresented classes.
-This approach enhances the model's ability to generalize and make equitable predictions across all classes, leading to improved performance on minority classes and a more robust foundation model.
+To handle long-trail distribution in an FL environment, we generate synthetic data using GANs which mitigates the data quality issue and also rebalanced the class distributions.
+For an imbalanced dataset, where a certain class of data samples are underrepresented comaapre to the rest of the other classes in the dataset, GANs can be helpful to generate synthetic data and mitigate the class imbalance issue.
+In Fig. \ref{fig:1}(b), we illustrate how GAN can generate various image samples for a particular visual and textual description.
+GAN generally perform augmentation of the dataset image samples, and generate various version of a sample visual data.
+This eliminates the challenge with long-tail distribution and allow the FL client to effectively learn even from the underrepresented class of image samples.
+This approach results in enhanced model generalization and fairness in model predictions across all classes.

-To derive and understand the equation for training GANs, we consider the interaction between two models: the Generator (\(G\)) and the Discriminator (\(D\)).
-The generator aims to produce data that is indistinguishable from real data, while the discriminator aims to distinguish between real data and the data generated by \(G\).
+To perform training of the GANs, we consider two major components of GANs: Generator (\(G\)) and Discriminator (\(D\)). \(G\) produces data that is indistinguishable from the real data samples of the FL clients, while the task of the \(D\) is to distinguish the generated data by \(G\) and the real data.